apacheignite/documentation/sql/jdbc-driver.md

   "title": "Example"
 }
 [/block]
-Ignite JDBC driver automatically gets only those fields that you actually need from objects stored in cache.
-For example if you have a `Person` class declared like this:
+Ignite JDBC driver automatically gets only those fields that you actually need from objects stored in the cache.
+Let's say you have a `Person` class declared like this:
 [block:code]
 {
   "codes": [